lykmapipo/sails-hook-seed/README.md

 ## Usage
 By default `sails-hook-seed` look for environment specific seeds in the `seeds` directory inside `sails.appPath` of your application.
 Example, if you need to seed your application during `test` you will have to create `seeds/test` and add `model seed files` inside it.

-`sails-hook-seed` will load any file suffix-ed with `Seed` and load it as a seed.
+`sails-hook-seed` will load any file suffix-ed with `Seed` as a seed.
 Example, if you want to seed your `User` model during `test` your need to write your seed as folow:

 ```js
 //in seed/test/UserSeed.js